bbatsov/emacsredux/_drafts/automatic-deindentation-with-kill-ring-deindent-mode.md

 - Pretty much any time you copy indented code

 It's one of those features that you never knew you needed until you have it, and then you can't imagine going back.
+I flipped it on months ago and quietly stopped re-indenting pasted snippets by hand - which, it turns out, I'd been doing constantly without ever really noticing.

+Do you enable this globally, or would you rather keep the original indentation and fix things up on the yank side?
+I'd love to hear your take in the comments!

 That's all I have for you today.
-Keep hacking!
+Keep your yanks tidy!